barryf/tickboard/README.md

 # Tickboard

-Displays a red/green dashboard of who in your team has completed their 7.5 hours of time today on Tick.
+Displays a red/green dashboard of who in your team has completed their 7.5 hours of time today on [Tick](http://tickspot.com/).
 Useful for screens mounted around your development team to help remind them to complete their time tracking before heading home.
+The page meta-refreshes every minute.

-Much of the Tick querying code was taken from [Tim Blair](http://tim.bla.ir/)'s Tick notification project (currently private).
+Much of the Tick querying code was shamelessly taken from [Tim Blair](http://tim.bla.ir/)'s Tick notification project (currently private).

+Find out more about Tick at [tickspot.com](http://tickspot.com/)

 ## Usage